-band came to an "understanding" that as contin-ued to serve them well over the course of their time together.
+Early on in their marriage, Rotter and her husband came to an "understanding" that has continued to serve them well over the course of their time together.
 The agreement bears the heading "C.P.," which is short for "Command Performance."

-"In each of our careers, there are some events each year that you absolutely have to attend - a campaign fund-raiser, the bar association gala, or the dreaded hospital dinmer dance." said Rotter with a smile.
+"In each of our careers, there are some events each year that you absolutely have to attend - a campaign fund-raiser, the bar association gala, or the dreaded hospital dinner dance," said Rotter with a smile.
 "I had mine.
 He had his.
-As such, we worked out an agreement that each of us could drag the other to two "C.P.s" a year.
+As such, we worked out an agreement that each of us could drag the other to two 'C.P.s' a year.
 After that, if I wanted him to attend an event with me, then we had to do some serious 'negotiating,' which could mean that he gets to pick the next three movies we see or the next vacation we'd like to take.
 The stakes can get high."